School excursionSpecial Offer

 Stage 2 (Years 3-4), Geography, Muttonbird Island Nature Reserve

 Join us at twilight for a fascinating exploration of Muttonbird Island and its nesting rookery for thousands of wedge-tailed shearwaters.
-This Stage 2 (Years 3-4) geography excursion examines the earth’s environment in this important place.
+This Stage 2 (Years 3-4) Geography excursion examines the features and characteristics of this unique place and environment.

 Read more about Muttonbirds by moonlight